Skip to main content

 Site location: East shore of Stoke Gabriel Creek

 Description: Below the millpool weir is a small section of saltmarsh at the bottom of the South Downs Wood.
 This includes a shallow muddy to gravel bank and a large, steep bank of red gravel within which the marsh is nestled.
-A dense stand of Atriplex portulacoides sits at the edge of the gravel, and a small channel cuts through the mud of the saltmarsh, leading towards a longer strip of Spartina, and short sward Puccinellia marsh.
+A dense stand of sea purslane (Atriplex portulacoides) sits at the edge of the gravel, and a small channel cuts through the mud of the saltmarsh, leading towards a longer strip of cord grass, and short sward saltmarsh grass marsh.

 There is little evidence of damage from boat landing, though further erosion of the marsh from landing and footfall could be limited by improving path access leading to the gravel bank instead.